-This type of CDN service does not require any upload to the CDN network ahead of time.
-When using Origin Pull the CDN node network will check to see if it contains the media elements required by your page/site, and if it does not it will pull the files from your server and cache them in the CDN network.
+This type of CDN service does not require any upload to the CDN ahead of time.
+When using Bandwidth Only the CDN node network will check to see if it contains the media elements required by your page/site, and if it does not it will pull the files from your server and cache them in the CDN.

-Origin Pull is best suited for web sites that are updated multiple times per day with no scheduled interval.
-Blogs with several contributing writers who publish stories throughout the day are just one example of a type of web site that would benefit from Origin Pull CDN.
+Bandwidth Only is best suited for websites that are updated multiple times per day with no scheduled interval.
+Blogs with several contributing writers who publish stories throughout the day are just one example of a type of website that would benefit from Bandwidth Only CDN.

-As implied by the name, Origin Storage CDN service requires a proactive upload of your media to the CDN before it can be utilized on your websites.
-This is accomplished using an “ingress point” server on the CDN network.
+As implied by the name, Storage CDN service requires a proactive upload of your media to the CDN before it can be utilized on your websites.
+This is accomplished using an “ingress point” server on the CDN.
 Once your data has been uploaded to the ingress point it is then distributed to the rest of the CDN automatically.

-Origin Storage is best suited for websites that update their content on a specific schedule, a couple times per day or less.
-Frequent daily updates to a site, even if scheduled, are almost always better off using Origin Pull instead of Origin Storage.
+Storage is best suited for websites that update their content on a specific schedule, a couple of times per day or less.
+Frequent daily updates to a site, even if scheduled, are almost always better off using Bandwidth Only instead of Storage.